HaleyMueller/jellyfin2link/README.md

 # Setup
 Create an api key in Jellyfin.
+1. Edit jellyfin2link/Web/appsettings.json
-Edit jellyfin2link/Web/appsettings.json edit the Jellyfin fields and follow the format.
+2. Update the Jellyfin fields and follow the format.